justinpearson/How-to-set-up-Raspberry-Pi/README.md

         en_US.utf8
         POSIX

-- Verify correct time and timezone:
+- Verify correct timezone (time will get set later, after network connected, or you can set it with `date -s "19 APR 2012 11:14:00"`)

         pi@raspberrypi3:~ $ date
         Sun Jun 10 11:46:24 PDT 2018